 Configure port forwarding from TCP 443 (external) to TCP 4282 (internal) to allow your servers to communicate with each other over TCP 443.

-When adding a storage server, make sure to use the same version of the Code42 server software as your master server.
-To verify the version of your master server and download the correct installer version:
+When adding a storage server, make sure to use the same version of the Code42 server software as your authority server.
+To verify the version of your authority server and download the correct installer version: